retypeapp/retype/pro.md

 ### Can we purchase a multi-year key and is a discount available?

 Purchase for one year, or for as long as you want.
-Buy [here](https://buy.stripe.com/6oE6qiePZ1eae2sfZ1).
+Buy [here](https://buy.stripe.com/8wM2a25fpf502jKbII).

-If you purchase 2 or more years, take an additional 10% off the total.

-For instance, purchasing 2 years would be `($149 + $99) - 10% = $232.20 USD`.
+A 10% discount is applied if two or more Retype Pro licenses are purchased.

 ### What if I have more than three Pro projects?